 Inconel 600/601 has been the envelope material of choice since the introduction of high temperature IFLs nearly 30 years ago.
 Inconel 600/601 is a widely available high temperature material, which is compatible with Cesium, Potassium and Sodium and has adequate oxidation resistance and reasonable high temperature creep strength.

 ACT’s Inconel/Sodium IFLs are rated to 1,100°C for up to 1,000 hours of operation (based on creep strength).
+It should be noted that Inconel is limited to 1000°C. Haynes allows for setpoints up to 100°C beyond that.

 Experience gained from operating IFLs in a variety of applications, coupled with a growing desire to operate IFLs for longer than 1,000 hours at 1,100°C, has indicated a need for more robust, longer life IFLs specifically for use in the range of 1,000 to 1,100°C.